ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-27-meta-learning.md

 If you’re like me, you only learn when you're enthusiastically interested.
 Without enthusiasm, I’ll be sleepy and unfocused in no time.
 I’ll do a half-assed job.

 **When I learn what excites me, I learn how I learn.
-This is Meta Learning**
+This is Meta Learning.**

 It's useful to learn how I learn because my style of learning is unique, as is yours.
 We don’t necessarily learn the way teachers teach.